I have finally seen Joseph and the Amazing Technicolor Dreamcoat, and my-oh-my it was AMAZING!

 The show also included a choir of children (Team A & B) which is local to the theatre at the time, and this will change with every theatre on the UK Tour.
 They were all great and gave 100% to the show.

-The only thing I found a bit odd with the show was the 5 minutes at the beginning.
+The only thing I found a bit odd with the show was the 5 minutes in the beginning.
 There is a medley of the songs (only Orchestra playing) of the songs of the show.
-My Mom and I looked to each other and wondered “is this just the shows music and not the musical?”.
+My Mom and I looked at each other and wondered “is this just the shows music and not the musical?”.
 All was fine though, don’t worry!

 Information & Review Score

 Location – Wolverhampton Grand Theatre, Lichfield St, Wolverhampton WV1 1DE.

 Date Seen – Saturday 21st May 2016 (5pm Performance)

 Review Score – 5/5